Morris County NJ

 NTS Packet Delivery in NJ and Morris County

 For northern NJ zip codes, the NTS packet hub is my WB2FTX-4 station in Butler.
-For central Jersey, the hub is WB2COP-4 in Monmouth county, and for southern Jersey, the hub is K2UL-4 in Mercer County.
+For southern Jersey, the hub is KC2QVT-4 in Burlington County.
 These hubs pass messages to one another based on the zip codes each hub covers.

 A hub does one of three things with messages for its coverage area.
 Messages with zip codes near the hub are held on the hub for pick up and delivery by NTS operators who live close to the hub (see procedures below).